 What is the Offence of Contempt of Court in Singapore?

-This case serves as a good reminder – especially with the proliferation of social media and social commentary – of the need for individuals to take extra care when publishing or disseminating any articles which could be seen as showing contempt towards the judiciary.
-This article hopes to shed some light and increase awareness on the law with regard to contempt of court.
+These cases serve as a good reminder – especially with the proliferation of social media and social commentary – of the need for individuals to take extra care when publishing or disseminating any articles which could be seen as showing contempt towards the judiciary.
+This article hopes to shed some light and increase awareness of the law with regard to contempt of court.

 What Constitutes Contempt of Court?

-The law on contempt of court in Singapore can be found in the Administration of Justice (Protection) Act (AJPA), which came into operation on 1 October 2017.
+The law on contempt of court in Singapore can be found in the Administration of Justice (Protection) Act (AJPA).

 There are 4 main types of conduct which constitute contempt of court.
 These are: